systemd/systemd/docs/UIDS-GIDS.md

 follow this scheme no changes to `/etc/passwd` need to be made, thus minimizing the artifacts the container manager persistently leaves in the system.

+5. `systemd-homed` by default mounts the home directories it manages with UID mapping applied.
+It will map four UID ranges into that uidmap, and leave everything else unmapped: the range from 0…60000, the user's own UID, the range 60514…65534, and the container range 524288…1879048191.
+This means files/directories in home directories managed by `systemd-homed` cannot be owned by UIDs/GIDs outside of these four ranges (attempts to `chown()` files to UIDs outside of these ranges will fail).
+Thus, if container trees are to be placed within a home directory managed by `systemd-homed` they should take these ranges into consideration and either place the trees at base UID 0 (and then map them to a higher UID range for use in user namespacing via another level of UID mapped mounts, at *runtime*) or at a base UID from the container UID range.
+That said, placing container trees (and in fact any files/directories not owned by the home directory's user) in home directories is generally a questionable idea (regardless of whether `systemd-homed` is used or not), given this typically breaks quota assumptions, makes it impossible for users to properly manage all files in their own home directory due to permission problems, introduces security issues around SETUID and severely restricts compatibility with networked home directories.
+Typically, it's a much better idea to place container images outside of the home directory, i.e. somewhere below `/var/` or similar.

 ## Summary

 |               UID/GID | Purpose               | Defined By    | Listed in                     |